(N.B. This article only studies the use of statins

 that this would happen, and that adding the co-enzyme into their

-statin preparations would probably reduce the increased risk
+statin preparations would probably reduce the increased risk of

-of CHF without lowering their drug’s LDLC-lowering powers.
+CHF without lowering their drug’s LDLC-lowering powers.

-Although it was granted patents in 1990, it never produced a
+Although it was granted patents in 1990, it never produced a CoQ10-enriched

-advise their patients to complement their statins with CoQ10.
+to complement their statins with CoQ10.

-Do statins reduce a healthy person’s risk
+Do statins reduce a healthy person’s risk of

-of a first heart attack or stroke?
+a first heart attack or stroke?

 Studies have consistently failed to find any significant evidence

-that a healthy person can reduce her or his risk of a heart
+that a healthy person can reduce her or his risk of a heart attack

-The researchers compared the health outcomes of 5,170 people
+compared the health outcomes of 5,170 people on statins and 4,830

-for four years.
-The individuals in both groups all had moderately
+in both groups all had moderately high levels of LDL cholesterol.

-high levels of LDL cholesterol.
-Over a quarter of the statin
+Over a quarter of the statin group lowered their LDL levels compared

-‘usual care’ group, but the groups’ rates
+to only a tenth of the ‘usual care’ group, but the

-with the highest LDL levels.
+those with the highest LDL levels.

 When levels of both total cholesterol (TC) and LDL cholesterol

-were declared major factors in heart disease and stroke, the
+were declared major factors in heart disease and stroke, the researchers

-to predict an individual’s risk of developing these diseases.
+an individual’s risk of developing these diseases.

 Inadequate levels of cholesterol